 Join us in celebrating the industry-nominated, innovative product development teams that recently introduced a new product in foodservice and retail markets.
 Learn the story behind the winning products.

 Celebrate and toast the 2019 Spirit of Innovation Award winners.
 Taste some of the winning products and network with R&D teams before you head out for dinner.

 Dinner on your own.

 Speaker: Dan Jackson, Vice President of Marketing at Mars Food North America

-This spring, Mars introduced its SEEDS OF CHANGE Accelerator to help early stage food-focused companies fast-track growth and live their purpose to build a healthier and more sustainable future.
-Named after the Mars Food organic seed and food brand, SEEDS OF CHANGE will select six US and four Australian participants this summer, in the following areas: start-up food brands, innovative experiential offerings, new business models, and emerging technology.
-The search will focus on companies that share the Mars food values of (1) World Flavors, (2) Plant-Based Eating, (3) Easy-Meal Solutions, (4) Responsible Food and (5) Creating with Care.
-Come hear Dan Jackson, discuss those value and stories about how Mars is supporting its 10 first-year participants.
-Likewise, Jackson will talk about how Mars views innovation in a such a fast-paced and changing market, and other unique approaches Mars takes to meet consumer needs.
+This spring, Mars introduced its SEEDS of CHANGE™ Accelerator to help early stage food-focused companies fast-track growth and live their purpose to build a healthier and more sustainable future.
+Named after the Mars Food organic seed and food brand, SEEDS OF CHANGE, the team selected six US and four Australian participants this summer that share the Mars food values of (1) World Flavors, (2) Plant-Based Eating, (3) Easy-Meal Solutions, (4) Responsible Food and (5) Creating with Care.
+Come hear Dan Jackson, discuss those values and other stories about how Mars Food views and executes innovation in a such a fast-paced and changing market, from product focused to brand campaigns and AI-driven experiences.

 Speakers: Scott Mandell, President, Cannabistry Labs